AvitBrian/alu-machine_learning/math/summative/README.md

 # Summationnnn :)

 the 👉 [API](https://avitsmodel.onrender.com/predict) deployed on render. <br>
- the app expects a json request with the correct headers(json).
+ the fastAPI app expects a json request with the correct headers(json).

 video:[Link](https://www.loom.com/share/94af5a3a7c914189a6b105d46c727b67?sid=ba6fe182-384f-45ce-91a9-0bf2f8e56154)